 - 4.12.
 The judge made a number of findings or comments which were not favourable to Mr Verrier of which the following are further examples: - (1) "Further [after the judge had described a number of events] the names were written onto restaurant bills and then obscured.
 This is somewhat 'cloak and dagger', but I do not think that in the end it assists me as to whether Mr Verrier's conduct towards Tullett was unlawful.
-But the concealment by Mr Verrier [and one other] of the dinner itself is more significant." - (2) "In an affidavit sworn on 7 April 2009 Mr Verrier had stated that [someone from Tullett] had not provided him with any confidential information after 1 January 2009.
-That was not so." - (3) "It is inconceivable that Mr Verrier would have done this [suggested to brokers that they should be advised by a legal adviser] without asking [that legal adviser] if he would be prepared to advise the brokers.
+But the concealment by Mr Verrier [and one other] of the dinner itself is more significant." - (2) "It is inconceivable that Mr Verrier would have done this [suggested to brokers that they should be advised by a legal adviser] without asking [that legal adviser] if he would be prepared to advise the brokers.
 That would involve him telling [the legal adviser] at least something of the circumstances in which he was to act.
 Mr Verrier said he had not discussed the prospect with [the legal adviser].
-That cannot be true."

-- (4) "I am very conscious here that the note is a very brief record of a longer conversation, and that there is a risk of reading too much into it and misconstruing it.
+That cannot be true." - (3) "I am very conscious here that the note is a very brief record of a longer conversation, and that there is a risk of reading too much into it and misconstruing it.
 But if the conversation had been as Mr Verrier suggests, the note would hardly have taken the form it did: it would not have referred to being too dangerous to put in writing.
 The note suggests that [the employee] was effectively asking for a guarantee that he would be moving from Tullett to BGC in the near future, and that Mr Verrier gave him an assurance that, one way or another, he would be out in 6 weeks from his resignation: but he was not prepared to put that in writing.
 The reference to lying in court must have come up because [the employee] said that he would not lie to support a trumped up constructive dismissal claim.
-The note does not have to be considered on its own and it is supported by other documents and by what happened." - (5) "I found this evidence [to do with a conversation to be had with Mr Verrier] unconvincing.
+The note does not have to be considered on its own and it is supported by other documents and by what happened." - (4) "I found this evidence [to do with a conversation to be had with Mr Verrier] unconvincing.
 Mr Verrier said that he had no recollection about the idea at this time that BLP might act in place of [a legal adviser] [reference to the court bundle].
 I cannot accept that.
-I deduce that both [someone from BLP] and Mr Verrier did not wish to state the true reason why this was being considered." - (6) "Mr Verrier said that as far as he could recall 'I have never used that phrase.' [court reference].
+I deduce that both [someone from BLP] and Mr Verrier did not wish to state the true reason why this was being considered."

+- (5) "Mr Verrier said that as far as he could recall 'I have never used that phrase.' [court reference].
 That was untrue.
-'Whistle blowing costs' can only refer to the costs which BGC might incur if the brokers walked out on Tullett on BGC's instructions and BGC became liable to indemnify them against their losses incurred in consequence." - (7) "Mr Verrier said that they did not discuss forthcoming events.
+'Whistle blowing costs' can only refer to the costs which BGC might incur if the brokers walked out on Tullett on BGC's instructions and BGC became liable to indemnify them against their losses incurred in consequence." - (6) "Mr Verrier said that they did not discuss forthcoming events.
 That cannot be right." - 4.13.
 In connection with the loss of the mobile phones or BlackBerries (see paragraph 4.6), Jack J said: